The 3 Technologies Killing Nudism

-Yes, the future was looking bright for a new young and open-minded generation of the very first Millennials, and all things considered, this wide-spread accepted prophecy of a more tolerant future did come to pass.
-The gay rights movement of the 2000's was one of the most drastic and rapid cultural shifts in history, the extensive legalization of marijuana would have been unthinkable just 10 years ago, and the #MeToo movement has finally cast light on a problem so wide-spread it's almost difficult to believe for those outside the paradigm.
+Yes, the future was looking bright for a new and open-minded generation of the very first Millennials, and all things considered, this accepted prophecy of a more tolerant future did come to pass.
+The gay rights movement of the 2000's was one of the most drastic and rapid cultural shifts in history, the extensive legalization of marijuana would have been unthinkable just 10 years ago, and the #MeToo movement has finally cast light on a problem so wide-spread it's difficult to believe for those outside the paradigm.

 So why hasn't this unyielding tide of revolutionary tolerance touched nudism?
-Why, when one hears the words nudist club or beach, it still conjures up images of old-folks homes sans clothes, complete with shuffleboard and bingo, with the issue being that these images are not inaccurate.
-Why has this new Millennial generation that has spearheaded gay-marriage, marijuana legalization, and a new movement for women's equality completely forgone the liberal hippy models of the 1960's?
+Why, when one hears the words nudist club or beach, it still conjures up images of old-folks homes sans clothes, complete with shuffleboard and bingo, with the issue being that these images are far from inaccurate.
+Why has this new Millennial generation that has spearheaded gay-marriage, marijuana legalization, and a new movement for women's equality completely forgone the liberal hippy social models of the 1960's?

 (Little caveat here.
 I'm not saying Nudism is as important as gay-rights or women's equality.
 Sorry if you thought that.
-Just saying that nudism used to be a hallmark of progressive and liberal ideals, but this progressive and liberal generation seems conspicuously absent to all things nudism.
+Just saying that nudism used to be a hallmark of highly progressive and liberal ideals, but this progressive and liberal generation seems conspicuously absent to all things nudism.
 Sorry for the misunderstanding.
 Back to my point.)

 It is because the very technologies that enabled the widespread acceptance of these liberal shifts in culture actively hurt the subculture of nudism, and deter young people from exploring nudism in the first place.
 So because I finally got to my point, here are